Rjesh2006/-cha-lang-C/Cpp_OOps./Inheritance.md

 ```

-2. Multiple Inheritance
+# 2. Multiple Inheritance
-Explanation:
+***Explanation:***

-Multiple inheritance occurs when a class inherits from more than one base class.
-This allows the derived class to inherit properties and behaviors from multiple classes.
+**Multiple inheritance occurs when a class inherits from more than one base class.
+This allows the derived class to inherit properties and behaviors from multiple classes.**

-Example:
+**Example:**

-In the provided example, the DogBird class inherits from both the Dog and Bird classes.
-As a result, the DogBird class can access methods from both the Dog and Bird classes.
+**In the provided example, the DogBird class inherits from both the Dog and Bird classes.
+As a result, the DogBird class can access methods from both the Dog and Bird classes.**

 ```cpp
 #include <iostream>